ChelsyA/ChelsyA/README.md

-# Hi, welcome to my GitHub!
+# Hi, welcome to my GitHub👋!

-<p>I'm a junior Ethical Hacker focused on Pentesting and Malware and threat analysisat <strong>.
+<p>I'm a junior Ethical Hacker focused on Pentesting and Malware and threat analysis <strong>.

+💻🖥️
 I've been in technology since 2018 as an Information technology student with a background computer networking, and up until this  time I fell in love with Cybersecurity security and its associated tools so I  decided to break into this field with desire to delve deeper into with the most diverse types of technologies  like: gamming programming, web programming, network management systems, system architecture
 </p>